slfrnkln/agent-simple/workdir/gethAgent/README.md

     GOROOT=/usr/lib/go-1.11

 Next we need to create a starting account to add starting test Ethereum to.
 This will be the account we transfer ETH from to our agent accounts for testing.
+To make this easier lets make the password: "Password1!".
+If you decide to change this you will need to edit the password provided in transferETH.py or the main account will not be able to transfer funds.

     cd workdir/gethAgent/
     geth --datadir ./privChain/data account new